FuzzingLabs/sol-azy/docs/src/cli/build.md

 ## Behavior

-Sol-azy automatically detects the project type based on its contents:
+sol-azy automatically detects the project type based on its contents:

 | Type      | Detection Criteria                    |
 |-----------|----------------------------------------|